sinhalvi/kube-demo/README.md

 ```

 #### Step 4: Configure secrets
-In the build.yml file refer to secrets.
 Secrets are set up in the Github repo Settings tab, which are found at the bottom of the left navigation menu in the Secrets section.

 Create four secrets called AWS_DEFAULT_REGION, AWS_ACCOUNT_ID, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY with your AWS account ID (obtainable from the AWS console or by running aws sts get-caller-identity)and the new user’s key ID and the secret key (found in ~/.aws/credentials file).
 Secrets associated with your GitHub repo allow to keep sensitive data out of source code, but still make them available to GitHub Actions workflows.